Read the launch

 A small lab for shared inference.

-The lab is intentionally small: two people, close to the measurements.
+The lab is intentionally small: two engineers, close to the measurements.
 A result should have a harness.
 A claim should have a number.
 A page should leave enough quiet around the thing it is trying to say.

-The first public thread is KVWarden: tenant fairness on shared inference.
-Weft follows the same line closer to local Apple Silicon inference.
+The first public thread is KVWarden: tenant fairness on shared inference. mlxd follows the same line closer to local Apple Silicon inference.
 Both projects are about making the shared layer more honest under pressure.

 How we work